 Psalm 48 – The City of the Great King

-The title of this Psalm is A Song.
+The title of this psalm is A Song.
 A Psalm of the sons of Korah.
-Matthew Poole on A Song: “This Hebrew word schir may be her taken not simply for a song, but for a joyful song, as it is in Genesis 31:27; Exodus 15:1; Psalm 33:3.”
+Matthew Poole on A Song: “This Hebrew word schir may be here taken not simply for a song, but for a joyful song, as it is in Genesis 31:27; Exodus 15:1; Psalm 33:3.”

 A. The city of the Great King.

 1. (1-3) The Great King and His city.

 Great is the LORD, and greatly to be praised